 LEAH: Okay.
 So you went through an induced menopause or whatever they call it?

 LEAH: Okay.
 So did that change your experience of sex in any way?

 LEAH: So did your lubrication remain the same?

 LOIS: To specify, I had partial hysterectomy.
 I still have my ovaries so I suppose that the hormonal change wasn’t that great because I still had my ovaries.
 Everything still felt the same.

 LEAH: Excellent.
 And so are you still sexually active with your husband now?
-LOIS: No.